The Ultimate Guide to Museums in Charlotte

 North Carolina Auto Racing Hall of Fame

-The NCARHOF is partly a museum that teaches the history of racing in North Carolina and partly a gallery that showcases the beauty of the history-making cars.
-Exhibits celebrate all types of racing, from drag racing to stock car racing, as well as some of the most influential racers in NASCAR and motorsports in the state.
+The NCARHOF is part museum that teaches the history of racing in North Carolina and part gallery that showcases the beauty of history-making cars.
+Exhibits celebrate all types of racing, from drag to stock car, as well as some of the most influential racers in the state in NASCAR and motorsports.

 Nature

-Learn about natural history through exhibits on wildlife and habitats, gaze up at the stars in a planetarium, and explore the outdoors on trails, a wildlife garden and even a Stone Age heritage site.
+Learn about natural history through exhibits on wildlife and habitats, gaze up at the stars in a planetarium and explore the outdoors on trails.
+This museum also features a farm and Stone Age heritage site.

 Article originally written by Jen McGivney.
-Updates by Kristen Moore.
+Updates by Arielle Patterson in May 2026.